+The analysis of risks identified is part of “Risk analysis and risk response” deliverables.

 Gender plan

 Mainstreaming genders in a project is a task that falls under the responsibility of the project’s coordinator.
-However, the actual gender mainstreaming within activities allows for considering that all project’s partners are to consider how they will mainstream gender issues within and outside their projects’ activities.
+However, the actual gender mainstreaming within activities allows for considering that all project partners are to consider how they will mainstream gender issues within and outside their project activities.
 Most of the partners in EGI-Engage are organisations with an established policy of equal gender opportunities.
-The EGI-Engage management is committed to ensure equal opportunity, according to EU rules and guidelines, when hiring new project staffs.
+The EGI-Engage management is committed to ensure equal opportunity, according to EU rules and guidelines, when hiring new project staff.
 In parallel, the project coordinator will strive to keep the institutions that are part of the consortium positively motivated towards gender issues by raising awareness at management level.

 Conclusions

-The quality plan within EGI-Engage project identifies the quality requirement of the project and documentation steps required to demonstrate project compliance.
-It provides guidance and directions on how quality will be managed and validated.
-It also describes Quality Assurance and Quality Control processes within the project.

-The Quality Assurance process will be responsible for assessing if quality guidelines (section 2), defined in Quality Plan, are being followed and weather are still appropriate for the project.

-A phased review mechanism will be put in place to ensure that the formal output of the project is of a high quality.
-This takes place through technical review within the activity responsible for the initial work, review external to the producing activity to groups within the project that are consumers of the work, review across all activities of the project through the Activity Management Board, and then finally alignment with the managerial aspects of the project through the Project Management Board.
-While specifically focused on the project’s milestones and deliverables, this process of open review is used across all aspects of the project.

-Quality Control process will collect and monitor the Key Performance Indicators (KPIs) and activity metrics, these will provide a continuous approach to monitoring the performance of an activities or tasks.
-Online access to these will be provided for easy control.

-This document defined a set of metrics that will be used to monitor the performance of each activity and its tasks within the EGI-Engage project.
-The overall progress towards these metrics will be summarised and analysed periodically and recommendations will be made for the future of the infrastructure.
+The quality plan within EGI-Engage project has been executed successfully in project year 1.
+Nevertheless a set of improvements have been identified throw lessons learned and incorporated in this document.

+This deliverable provides new and improved guidelines, procedures and metrics for project year 2 as well as report on activates which took place in project year 1 to demonstrate maturity and successful execution of quality plan.

+Quality management in the project will continually look for farther improvements possibilities by working closely with Activity Management Board and Project Management Board.